teaglesconsulting/www.AnchorRockFoundation.org/content/pages/covid-19.md

 also helping Anchor Rock Foundation to cover the cost of providing this mask to our community health care workers and First Responders free-of-charge!

-<a href="https://anchorrockfoundation-covid19.company.site/Fabric-Face-Mask-p188885785" class="button is-primary" target="_blank">Click Here to Purchase Face Masks</a>
+<a href="https://anchorrockfoundation-covid19.company.site/Fabric-Face-Mask-p188885785" class="button is-primary" target="_blank" rel="noopener noreferrer">Click Here to Purchase Face Masks</a>

 ### Volunteer